15 Best Trail Camera Under 100$ in 2023

 - 30 IR Emitters/80ft range with Reflex Trigger - .5 seconds,...

 - New Intuitive backlit menu programming; Low Battery...

-With the ability to record videos from 5 seconds to 180 seconds (3 minutes) long, you can capture animals behaving completely naturally.
-This camera offers an 80 foot range which is a lot better than the other cameras we have seen so far.
-Perhaps this is the feature that makes this camera more attractive to prospective buyers.
+With the ability to record videos from 5 seconds to 180 seconds (3 minutes) long, you can capture animals behaving naturally.
+This camera offers an 80-foot range, which is much better than the other cameras we have seen.
+Perhaps this feature makes this camera more attractive to prospective buyers.

 The intuitive backlit menu programming option allows you to set the camera up even when the light is low.
 This is ideal for those who use their cameras in the winter months or like to set them up in the evenings.

 The manual shot capability is ideal if you’re camping out and want to photograph wildlife while you’re there.
 I don’t think many other cameras offer this option.